nurdoganbahadir/React-Besiktas-App/README.md

 # Hi I'm Nurdoğan Bahadır 👋.
-Welcome to my Todo App Project with React.
+Welcome to my Besiktas App Project with React.

 The aim of the project is to see the players of Beşiktaş Football team and browse them with search input.